-You will compose a short video slideshow made of 4 to 6-ish images and a few text slides that make a very specific visual argument about animal rhetorics that is set to background music using Windows MovieMaker or apple iMovie (or some other you are already familiar with, like Kizoa), and you will offer an explication of your argument’s main claim and appeals in an accompanying 2 page analysis.
+You will compose a short video slideshow made of 4 to 6-ish images and a few text slides that make a very specific visual argument about animal rhetorics that is set to background music using Windows MovieMaker or apple iMovie (or some other you are already familiar with, like Kizoa, or here are some others, or if you have Windows 10, try the Story Remix app), and you will offer an explication of your argument’s main claim and appeals in an accompanying 2 page analysis.
 Here are some examples of the sort of video slideshow you’ll be producing—but you’ll need to meet specific criteria:

 - a video slideshow argument using MovieMaker: http://www.youtube.com/watch?v=81dahwUaKLw (here’s a self-analysis to go with it–a bit more elaborate than you’ll need)

-- and one from a former student in my Pathos class, Katie Rand, on no kill shelters: https://www.youtube.com/watch?v=8uFjIXkKFTc&feature=youtu.be
+- one from your classmate Katie Rand, who produced this for my Pathos class on no kill shelters: https://www.youtube.com/watch?v=8uFjIXkKFTc&feature=youtu.be

 - and another, same argument: https://www.youtube.com/watch?v=2X9LypdiQFo&feature=share&list=PL0A43435ED476FE07